History of technology: Measuring technological progress

 Many sociologists and anthropologists have created social theories dealing with social and cultural evolution.
 Some, like Lewis H. Morgan, Leslie White, and Gerhard Lenski have declared technological progress to be the primary factor driving the development of human civilization.
 Morgan's concept of three major stages of social evolution (savagery, barbarism, and civilization) can be divided by technological milestones, such as fire.
-White argued the measure by which to judge the evolution of culture was energy.
+White argued the measure by which to judge the evolution of culture is energy.

 For White, "the primary function of culture" is to "harness and control energy."
 White differentiates between five stages of human development: In the first, people use the energy of their own muscles.
 In the second, they use the energy of domesticated animals.
 In the third, they use the energy of plants (agricultural revolution).
 In the fourth, they learn to use the energy of natural resources: coal, oil, gas.
 In the fifth, they harness nuclear energy.
 White introduced the formula P=E/T, where P is the development index, E is a measure of energy consumed, and T is the measure of the efficiency of technical factors using the energy.
 In his own words, "culture evolves as the amount of energy harnessed per capita per year is increased, or as the efficiency of the instrumental means of putting the energy to work is increased".
 Nikolai Kardashev extrapolated his theory, creating the Kardashev scale, which categorizes the energy use of advanced civilizations.

 Lenski's approach focuses on information.
 The more information and knowledge (especially allowing the shaping of natural environment) a given society has, the more advanced it is.
 He identifies four stages of human development, based on advances in the history of communication.
 In the first stage, information is passed by genes.
 In the second, when humans gain sentience, they can learn and pass information through experience.
 In the third, the humans start using signs and develop logic.
 In the fourth, they can create symbols, develop language and writing.
 Advancements in communications technology translate into advancements in the economic system and political system, distribution of wealth, social inequality and other spheres of social life.
 He also differentiates societies based on their level of technology, communication, and economy: